-The above remedy of product defects through repair by an authorized distributor or dealer is the purchaser's sole remedy for any defect.
 This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.

 Except for the Emissions warranty referenced below, if applicable, there is no other express warranty.
-All implied warranties of merchantability and fitness for use are limited to the duration of the express warranty.
+All implied warranties of merchantability and fitness for use are limited to the duration of this express warranty.